Mirusha Park

 Mirusha Park (Parku i Mirushës; Парк Мируша) is a regional park located in the central part of Kosovo on the eastern side of the Dukagjin Plain.

-The area has been put under protection in 1975 as a special nature reserve, with an area of 19021.55 ha by a decision of municipality of Rahovec and Klina.
+The area was put under protection in 1975 as a special nature reserve, with an area of 19021.55 ha by a decision of the municipality of Rahovec and Klina.

 Due to its geoheritage values, specific landscapes, as well as high plant diversity, in 1982 it was declared a regional park in the fifth category (Protected Landscape) according to IUCN, with an area of 55580.70 ha, stretching on three municipalities: Klina, Malisheva and Rahovec.

-One year later in 1983 due hydrological, geomorphological and landscape values, the water flow of river Mirusha has also been put under protection in third category (Natural Monument) according to IUCN.
+One year later, in 1983, due to hydrological, geomorphological and landscape values, the water flow of river Mirusha has also been put under protection in the third category (Natural Monument) according to IUCN.
 Its area consist of 1197.29 ha and belongs to Rahovec and Klina municipalities.

 Features

-Mirusha Park is known for its canyon in which flows the Mirusha River that creates series of karst lakes and waterfalls arranged one after another in cascades.
-Due to its geological structure which consists of ultra basic rocks and volcanic-sedimentary formations (diabase chert) of Jurassic age and the carbonates from the lower and upper Cretaceous, Mirusha River has created a 200 m canyon.
+Mirusha Park is known for its canyon in which flows the Mirusha River that creates a series of karst lakes and waterfalls arranged one after another in cascades.
+Due to its geological structure, which consists of ultrabasic rocks and volcanic-sedimentary formations (diabase chert) of Jurassic age and the carbonates from the lower and upper Cretaceous, Mirusha River has created a 200 m canyon.

 At certain points along the canyon lie small lakes, connected to each other by waterfalls, high up to 21 m.
-There are located in total 12 waterfalls and 16 lakes.
+There are located in total of 12 waterfalls and 16 lakes.
 They vary in shape and size according to their position, and the structure and lithological composition of the limestone blocks.
 The canyon is at its widest at the final lake, while the narrowest part is in the area of the fourth lake, where it is also deepest, between cliffs 200 m high.